CAPTAIN MATTHEW P. ROBERTS

-The College Program is a non-scholarship option that offers a two or three year program.
+The College Program is a non-scholarship option that offers a two- or three-year program.
 There is no calculus or physics requirement and no preference for technical majors.
 Interested students should apply directly to the Auburn NROTC Unit during their senior year of high school.
 Those already at Auburn should apply the spring of their freshman year for the three-year program or the spring of their sophomore year for the two-year program (two year not available for Marine options).
 College Program students will complete Naval Science and other university courses, a few specific university courses, and attend one summer training session at sea for Navy Option midshipmen or Quantico, VA, for Marine Option midshipmen.
-Upon graduation, College Program midshipmen may be commissioned Ensigns, U.S. Navy or Second Lieutenants, U.S. Marine Corps.
+Upon graduation, College Program midshipmen may be commissioned as Ensigns, U.S. Navy or Second Lieutenants, U.S. Marine Corps.

 Uniforms, Naval Science textbooks, and equipment necessary for the NROTC Program are furnished in all programs.